mervesenacnr/CSSPROJECT/README.md

 # CSSPROJECT
 A css project that describes what is Lorem Ipsum.
+Sorry, the website languege is turkish.